Vellinakshatram (2004 film): Plot

-Desperate for a semblance of normalcy, Vinod sought the help of Indu, a gentle and nurturing woman who agreed to care for Ammu.
-But peace remained elusive, for the fears of the household soon found terrifying validation, Indu herself was not who she seemed.
-The air around her turned heavy with an unseen force, and before long, the family was gripped by the horrifying realization that Indu, too, was possessed by an otherworldly entity.
+Desperate, Vinod decides to get help of Indu, a caretaker for Ammu.
+But soon enough they find out that Indu herself was not who she seemed and the family was gripped by the horrifying realization that Indu, too, was possessed by an entity.
 In their desperation, the Koyi Thampurans turned to Valliyankattu Thirumeni, a revered exorcist known for his command over dark forces.
 He listened intently to their woes, his wisdom stretching beyond the realm of the living.
 After careful deliberation, he provided them with an enchanted plate, instructing them to bury it deep within the grounds of the original, now-deserted Lakshmipuram palace, the very place where the origins of their suffering were rooted.